theWildParadoX/theWildParadoX/README.md

 - 👋 Hi, I’m @theWildParadoX
-- 👀 I’m interested in Travelling and Coding.
+- 👀 I’m interested in Travelling,Dogs,Cats and Coding.
 - 🌱 I’m currently learning VueJs and its stack MEVN.
 - 💞️ I’m looking to collaborate on anything from coffee to code.
 - 📫 How to reach me : twitter -> @theWildParadoX.